top of page

 Despite a diverse array of experiences in the colorful tapestry of Josiah's life, there are common threads running through it: education, social work, international outreach, anti-prison reform and prison chaplaincy, artistry in writing, poetry, and painting, and following Jesus Christ.

 After graduating from Lee University in 2008 with two Bachelor's degrees, one in Psychology and the other in Theology, Josiah was accepted into the prestigious Masters of Divinity program at Princeton Theological Seminary.
-In addition to co-leading PTS' social justice advocacy group, performing def jam poetry and acting in The Laramie Project, interning as a prison chaplain at the Albert C. Wagner Youth Correctional Facility, and working at a church in Adenta, Ghana for three months to learn more about their culture, theology, and politics, Josiah also wrote an award-winning thesis on the power dynamics of prison life.
+In addition to co-leading PTS' social justice advocacy group, performing def jam poetry and acting in The Laramie Project, interning as a prison chaplain at the Albert C. Wagner Youth Correctional Facility, and working at a church in Adenta, Ghana for three months to learn more about their culture, theology, and politics, Josiah also wrote a fellowship-winning thesis on the power dynamics of prison life.
 Culminating a decades-long academic journey, Josiah earned his Ph.D in Theology & Ethics from Garrett-Evangelical Theological Seminary in Evanston, IL in 2022 after successfully writing and defending his dissertation, "The Spider in the Cell: Eco-Pneumatology, Carceral Affects, and the Haunted World of Solitary Confinement in the United States."

 Music Director